Skip to main content

 Celebration view

-When the configuration transfer has been completed the celebration view will be shown and the sensor list item will transition itself from the Ready for config section to Configured section.
-The dashboard will subsequently display the sensor is online.
+When the configuration transfer is completed, the celebration view will be shown, and the sensor list item will transition from the "Ready for config" section to the "Configured" section.
+The dashboard will subsequently display the sensor as online.

-The dashboard indicating that the sensor is online and testing
+The dashboard indicating that the sensor is online and testing.

-Update process
+Update Process

-Identify me
+Identify Me

-Sensor detail
+Sensor Detail

 The sensor detail screen will display the following information about the sensor:

-• Model name
+• Model Name

-• Serial number
+• Serial Number

-• Ethernet mac address
+• Ethernet MAC Address

 The sensor detail screens provide additional information that supplements the Ethernet and mobile states previously described in this document.

-• Connected to Aruba services
+• Connected to HPE Aruba Networking services

 • Ethernet is not connected